 Like humans, when dogs get depressed, they often sleep a lot more than they usually do.
 You might come home from work and find that your dog doesn't want to get out of bed.
 Excessive sleeping could signify depressed behavior.

 3. Loss of Interest

-A major symptom of depression in dogs is no longer showing interest in going for walks, nor in all the other activities your dog used to enjoy.
-Again, these depression symptoms are remarkably similar to humans.
+A major symptom of depression in dogs is no longer showing interest in going for walks, nor in all the other games your dog enjoys.
+Again, these depression symptoms are remarkably similar in humans.